 - 1. Affordable rental and ownership housing opportunities should be expanded and integrated into market rate developments.
-A range of housing types should be available to meet extremely low, very low, and low income levels, and existing community members should be prioritized for available housing. - 2.
+A range of housing types should be available to meet extremely-low, very-low, and low-income levels, and existing community members should be prioritized for available housing. - 2.
 Achievement of housing development goals should be balanced with maintaining quality of life, parking availability, circulation, and property values for current residents. - 3.
 North Richmond residents who lack housing should have access to quality services and be treated with dignity and respect.
 Vital, easy-to-access community programs related to homelessness, rehabilitation, education and training, youth, and elderly services should be available. - 4.
-Sensitive uses, like schools, senior housing, and child-care facilities, should be buffered from heavy industrial uses. - 5.
-Industrial uses in and around North Richmond should transition to renewable energy and other clean industries that do not pose health risks to the neighborhood. - 6.
+Industrial uses in and around North Richmond should transition to renewable energy, zero-emission, and other clean industries that do not pose health risks to the neighborhood. - 5.
 North Richmond residents should have better access to Wildcat Creek, the shoreline, and other parks and green spaces.
-Students at Verde Elementary should be able to access open spaces via a safe and connected trail network. - 7.
-North Richmond should provide a healthy and safe environment, where vacant lots have transitioned into vibrant community assets like community gardens and playgrounds.
+Students at Verde Elementary should be able to access open spaces via a safe and connected trail network. - 6.
+North Richmond should provide a healthy and safe environment, where vacant lots have transitioned into vibrant community assets like community gardens and playgrounds. - 7.
+Streets should be made more inviting by repairing and adding sidewalks, increasing street lighting, planting trees, improving parking, and eliminating illegal dumping.
+Public infrastructure, including green infrastructure, should be upgraded and well-maintained, and the design of the built environment should contribute to crime prevention.